-While in India Haslam again wrote medical articles, this time on various equine maladies.
-He returned to England on extended leave on 20 November 1889, returning to the subcontinent on
+While in India, Haslam again wrote a number of medical articles, this time on various equine maladies.
+He traveled to England on extended leave on 20 November 1889, returning to the

-9 July 1891.
-In September 1892, Haslam was attached to the Isazai Field Force during the punitive expedition led by Brig-General AG Hammond.
-Little fighting occurred during the march
+subcontinent on 9 July 1891.
+In September 1892, Haslam was attached to the Isazai Field Force during the punitive expedition led by Brigadier A. G. Hammond.
+Little fighting occurred

-against rebellious North West Frontier tribes.
-No medals or clasps where issued for this expedition.
+during the march against rebellious North West Frontier tribes.
+No medals or clasps were issued for this expedition.
 Haslam remained in India until 28 November 1893.

 On 1 June 1897 Haslam was seconded to the Uganda Railway Service as transport officer.
-He proceeded to Natal, South Africa to purchase mules of the Uganda Railway and while there he
+He proceeded to Natal Colony, South Africa, to purchase mules of the Uganda Railway.
+While

-took part in a conference held to discuss the outbreak of rinderpest that was raging through the colony.
-Temporarily assigned to the East African Protectorate at the personal request of the
+there, he took part in a conference held to discuss the outbreak of rinderpest that was raging through the colony.
+Temporarily assigned to the East African Protectorate at the personal

-Consul General in Zanzibar he lent his expertise in preventing the spread of several cattle born epidemics that had spread into Masailand.
+request of the Consul General in Zanzibar, he lent his expertise in preventing the spread of several cattle born epidemics that had crossed into Masailand.

-In July 1898 Captain Haslam seems to have attempted to join a small local expedition that had set out earlier to punish several Wakikuyu villages who had been raiding for cattle.
+In July 1898, Captain Haslam attempted to join a small local expedition that had set out earlier to punish several Wakikuyu villages that had been raiding for cattle.
+Accompanied by three

 armed men and a number of bearers, Haslam’s small group was attacked by a larger Wakikuyu force near Dongo Sabuk on 28 July.
 His bearers fled and the four armed men were quickly